trychlos/pwix-accounts-manager/README.md

     Arguments to be passed to above `clientNewFn`, defaulting to none.

+- `clientUpdateFn`

+    A client-side function to update an account.

+    Defaults to none.

+    Prototype must be `async clientUpdateFn( item<Object> [, clientUpdateArgs ]): Boolean`.

+- `clientUpdateArgs`

+    Arguments to be passed to above `clientUpdateFn`, defaulting to none.

 - `hideDisabled`

     Whether to hide disabled actions instead of displaying the disabled state.